The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A physical examination in which a doctor inserts a gloved finger into the back passage (anus) to feel for abnormalities in the rectum or prostate gland.
 Also known as DRT.

-Small dips in the skin over the breast, which can be a sign of breast cancer.
-Sometimes described as being like orange peel.
+Small dips in the skin, sometimes described as being like orange peel.

 When cancer continues to grow and spread.